Parent page: Advanced Topics

 Use the two regions of the tab to select a required Product and any Extensions.

-As well as being able to acquire and store products and extensions inside your local Altium NEXUS Server, you can also use the NIS interface to download products and extensions outside of the NEXUS Server – as a saved ZIP archive file.
-This latter ability is included so that you can easily transfer installation packages between NIS installations (from a NEXUS server on an open network to one on a closed network, for example).
-To distinguish between acquisition into your local Altium NEXUS Server, and download onto a hard drive, the following buttons are presented:
+As well as being able to acquire and store products and extensions inside your local Enterprise Server, you can also use the NIS interface to download products and extensions outside of the Enterprise Server – as a saved ZIP archive file.
+This latter ability is included so that you can easily transfer installation packages between NIS installations (from an Enterprise Server on an open network to one on a closed network, for example).
+To distinguish between acquisition into your local Enterprise Server, and download onto a hard drive, the following buttons are presented:

-- – acquire and store a product and any extension(s) within your local Altium NEXUS Server.
+- – acquire and store a product and any extension(s) within your local Enterprise Server.

 - – create a package that can be downloaded directly onto the hard drive.